-Pongal (Telugu: Sankranthi ), a four-day festival is an important festival in Tamil Nadu, Pondicherry, Srilanka and other countries where Tamil speaking people live.
+Pongal (Telugu: Sankranthi ), a four-day festival is an important one in Tamil Nadu, Pondicherry, Srilanka and other countries where Tamil speaking people live.
 It is a harvest festival that falls on 14 January to 16 January (vide Gregorian Calendar).
 It marks the end of Tamil month Margazhi on 14 January and the beginning of the first day of Thai -15 January.
 Also called Thai Pongal, it corresponds to Makara Sankranthi, the winter harvest festival celebrated throughout India.
-Thai is the traditional month of weddings and family cermonies.
+Thai is the traditional month of weddings and family ceremonies.

 Fascinating facts of the Pongal festival: